russss/iv/README.md

 iTerm2 may refuse to display extremely large images, and replace them with a retro "broken image" icon.
-You can always right-click and "Open image" to view the image with an external viewer.
+You can always right-click and "Open image" to view the image with an external viewer. `iv` will ask for confirmation if the image it's about to display is taller than 500 console lines.